Things To Consider Before Booking A Pet Photographer in Raleigh, NC

 The first thing you want to look at when booking a session for your pet is choosing a photographer who specializes exclusively in pets.
 I know that by saying that in this post, it seems non-sensical, but I can’t tell you how many clients I’ve had that worked with a generalist photographer, who ended up being disappointed with their photos because the photographer didn’t know how to work with their dog.

-It’s not that the photos were bad, the dog just didn’t pay attention to the camera, there weren’t many photos of the dog, they didn’t know how to photograph action or tricks, the dog was stressed out during the session, etc.
+It’s not that the photos were bad, the dog just didn’t pay attention to the camera, there weren’t many photos of the dog, they didn’t know how to photograph action or tricks, the dog was stressed out during the session, the dogs were out of focus, etc.

 So, when considering booking a session for your family and pet or your pet solo, make sure the person you choose is someone who has experience in working with dogs, so they can help you get the most out of your session especially if your pups are going to be a main focus!